BryvinSal/EGADO/README.md

 Files starting with appendix_: Auxiliary programs used after the optimization process, such as visualization (e.g., plotting) or additional post-processing.
 ## Instructions
 Install Python 3.6 and ensure that the required dependencies are installed.
 Download and install the Lumerical FDTD software (2023R2.2).
+The estimated installing time is 1 hour.
 Ensure that you have access to a valid license.
 The lumopt and lumapi libraries are installed automatically with the software.
 Instructions for implementation can be found at https://optics.ansys.com/hc/en-us/articles/360041873053-Session-management-Python-API

 ## Notes